Every grain of sand

 MF: I thought you were looking to find poetry in sound, but you were also looking for the silence of the desert.

 CVDD: Yes, the desert is the most difficult thing to capture.
 It’s full of poetry!
 Michka already knew that.
 You want the desert to be so evocative.
 I notice that when I listen carefully, I often hear the imperfections, all the frictions, squeaks, and textures.
 It's not about recording things perfectly.
 It's more about what makes a place unique in terms of its sounds, the reverberations — that’s what I’m searching for.
 Michka was like this in how she looked at the world.
 She had a unique vision.
-In her films, and in life, her way of being was original, but it wasn't about trying to be different for its own sake at any price.
+In her films, and in life, her way of being was original, but it wasn't about being original at any price.
 She was simply Michka.
 She had a strength that, at the same time, revealed her fragility.
 Incredible.
 You had the impression that she could tear everything down, and at the same time, you needed to protect her.
 It was fascinating to see the world through her eyes.
 She was intense, committed, stubborn, tender, attentive and curious.
 You could feel her intransigence.
 It’s like this.
 It's not like that.
 She had extraordinary political opinions, extraordinary life stories.
 Everything became extraordinary, even a grain of sand.

 MF: Yet she was completely open to being contradicted or challenged.
 And I think, even more than that, she expected it.
 She knew how to give and when she gave, she got a lot in return.